Handicap & Wheelchair Accessible Home Modifications

 Freestanding home elevators, such as the Lifton Elevator, can be installed in just a few days.

-4. Remove bathing barriers
+4. Remove bathing barriers and (add handicap-friendly bathroom features)

 For many, the bathroom presents many obstacles.
 Slick tile becomes extremely hazardous when wet and soapy, and tubs and countertops aren’t forgiving surfaces for those prone to falls.
 The tub can be especially challenging given that tubs have tall sides, creating a tricky physical barrier to entry.
 Luckily, step-in tubs eliminate that barrier, allowing users to step into the tub without straddling the side.
 This creates a much safer experience, reducing the risk of falls.